成 indicating a change of state in Chinese

 'A kind of bacterium is identified as the root cause of his duodenal ulcer'

 Combinations of verb and complements like 成 chéng are close knit.
-As seen above, the perfective marker 了 le is placed between 成 chéng and its object. 了 le acts as an aspect marker for the 'verb + 成 chéng' combination as a whole.
-This is the reason that the verb and 成 chéng are regarded as two cosubordinate nucleii (predicates) of a single nucleus (predicate) in Role and Reference Grammar.
+As seen above, the perfective marker 了 le is often placed between 成 chéng and its object. 了 le acts as an aspect marker for the 'verb + 成 chéng' combination as a whole.
+This is the reason that the verb and 成 chéng are regarded as two cosubordinate nucleii (predicates) of a single nucleus (predicate) in Role and Reference Grammar, as noted above.

 The combination 'verb + 成 chéng' happily forms adnominal clauses with 的 de, the Chinese equivalent of relative clauses.
 In the following exemples, the adnominal clause is shown in square brackets: